 Foreseeable Hazard/what could happen?
 Who is at risk?
-Severity of harm ABC Risk factors Probability 123 Risk Priority A1C3 Pupil falls victim to radicalization pupils / extremist ideology Α Pupils' ability to access the internet in school time.
-1 ΑI Pupils influencing each other through discussion.
+Severity of harm ABC Risk factors Probability 123 Risk Priority A1C3 Pupil falls victim to radicalization / extremist ideology pupils A Pupils' ability to access the internet in school time.
+Pupils influencing each other through discussion.
 External speakers visiting school to talk to pupils.
 Vulnerability as a result of age / mental health etc. Staff not reporting concerns relating to an individual pupil.
+I AI are vulnerable to being drawn into terrorism and consider the appropriate support required.
+Statutory Guidance.

 Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
-Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
-Statutory Guidance.
+Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they